More martini snacks and canapes

 Yes, yes, non-alcoholic.
 I can’t drink all the time you know.
 After serving martinis, you might, as I do, find your fridge to be full of bald lemons, shaved of their peel but still bursting with juice.
 You can use them for all sorts of things, like cooking, putting them in hot water to drink in the morning, making ice cubes, or, as I have … Continue reading Non-alcoholic rose and lemon drop martini

 ‘Dishoom’ is a traditional Bollywood onomatopoeic word (like ‘Kapow!’) used to express the noise of someone getting punched or slapped in an old film or comic book.
-In London, Dishoom is a Shoreditch eatery inspired by Mumbai cafe culture.
+In London, Dishoom Shoreditch is an eatery inspired by Mumbai cafe culture.
 It is easily identified by the queue outside its doors most evenings.
-Once again, from a martini perspective this good bar/restaurant loses points for its simple … Continue reading Dishoom could pack a punch: 3.5/5
+It gets points for its evocative, eccentric decor, attentive service and excellent array of … Continue reading Dishoom Packs a Punch